-UNITED STATES SECURITIES AND EXCHANGE COMMISSION
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.

-Washington, D.C.
 20549

-- FORM 10-Q • - (Mark One) • ☑ QUARTERLY REPORT PURSUANT TO SECTION ON 13 OR 15(d) OF THE SECURITI ES EXCHANGE ACT OF 1934 Fo or the quarterly period ended September 30, 2021 or ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCH ANGE ACT OF 1934 For the transition period from to Commission File Number: 001-39417 Technologies Holdings t name of registrant as specified in its cha Delaware (State or other jurisdiction of incorporation or organization) 84-4473840 (I.R.S.
-Employer Identification Number) 500 Totten Pond Road, 4 th Floor Waltham, Massachusetts 02451 (Address of Principal Executive Offices) (781) 374-8100 (Registrant's telephone number) Securities registered pursuant to Section 12(b) of the Act: Title of Each Class Class A common stock, par value \$0.0001 per share Trading symbol EVLV Name of Exchange on which registered The Nasdaq Stock Market Warrants to purchase one share of Class A common stoo k EVLVW The Nasdaq Stock Market Indicate by check mark whether the registrant (1) has filed all repor 12 months (or for such shorter period that the registrant was require \boxtimes No \square Indicate by check mark whether the registrant has submitted electro of this chapter) during the preceding 12 months (or for such shorter Indicate by check mark whether the registrant is a large accelerated company.
-See the definitions of "large accelerated filer," "accelerated accelerated filer," , , , , , , , , , , , , , , , , , , , , Large accelerated filer Accelerated filer Non-accelerated filer ⊠ Smaller reporting company Emerging growth company $oximes$ If an emerging growth company, indicate by check mark if the regis accounting standards provided pursuant to Section 13(a) of the Excl nsition period for complying with any new or revised financial Indicate by check mark whether the registrant is a shell company (a s defined in Rule 12b-2 of the Exchange Ac t).
-Yes □ No ⊠ As of October 31, 2021, there were 142,435,281 of the registrant's of ordinary shares outstanding.
-1 5 01 000000 51, 2021, more wore 172,755,201 of the registration of Jamas Sauce Sustainang.
+- FORM 10-Q (Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION ON 13 OR 15(d) OF THE SEC URITIES EXCHANGE ACT OF 1934 • he quarterly period ended Septem or ☐ TRANSITION REPORT PURSUANT TO SECTION ES EXCHANGE ACT OF 1934 or the transition period from Commission File Number: 001-39 - Technologies Holdi 0 / Delaware (State or other jurisdiction of incorporation or organization) 84-4473840 (I.R.S.
+Employer Identification Number) (A 500 Totten Pond Road, 4 th Floo Waltham, Massachusetts 02451 Address of Principal Executive Off (781) 374-8100 (Registrant's telephone number ) Securities registered pursuant to Section 12(b) of the Act: Title of Each Class Class A common stock, par value \$0.0001 per share Trading symbol EVLV Name of Exchange on which registered The Nasdaq Stock Market Warrants to purchase one share of Class A common sto ock EVLVW The Nasdaq Stock Market Indicate by check mark whether the registrant (1) has filed all repreceding 12 months (or for such shorter period that the registran 90 days.
+Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has submitted elec (§232.405 of this chapter) during the preceding 12 months (or for e required to be submitted pursuant to Rule 405 of Regulation S-T ant was required to submit such files).
+Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a large accelerate growth company.
+See the definitions of "large accelerated filer," Exchange Act. ccelerated filer, a smaller reporting company, or an emerging ng company," and "emerging growth company" in Rule 12b-2 of the Large accelerated filer $\Box$ Accelerated filer Non-accelerated filer Smaller reporting company $oxed{\boxtimes}$ Emerging growth company $oxed{\boxtimes}$ If an emerging growth company, indicate by check mark if the re financial accounting standards provided pursuant to Section 13(a tended transition period for complying with any new or revised Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Ex change Act).
+Yes □ No ⊠ As of October 31, 2021, there were 142,435,281 of the registrant 's ordinary shares outstanding.